 The effect of RRP on LUTS in our study was reported for the entire group of patients.
-Only men with symptoms of IPSS \geq 8 can significantly benefit because of symptom improvement.
-Slova and Lepor [20] analyzed the results of IPSSt, IPSSv, and IPSSs in 453 patients divided into two groups (IPSS < 8 and IPSS \geq 8) 12 and 48 months after RRP.
+Only the men with symptoms of IPSS \geq 8 can significantly benefit because of symptom improvement.
+Slova and Lepor analyzed the results of IPSSt, IPSSv, and IPSSs in 453 patients divided into two groups (IPSS < 8 and IPSS \geq 8) 12 and 48 months after RRP [20].
 They did not report a statistically significant difference in mean IPSSt score after 12 months, but they reported a statistically significant reduction of mean IPSSv score.
-In contrast to the results of Slova and Lepor [20], our results demonstrated a statistically significant reduction in mean overall IPSSt after 12 months, which could be explained by greater baseline mean IPSSt (9.7 vs. 6.9), as well as by greater baseline number of patients with IPSS \geq 8 in our study.
+In contrast to the results of Slova and Lepor, our results demonstrated a statistically significant reduction in mean overall IPSSt after 12 months, which could be explained by greater baseline mean IPSSt (9.7 vs. 6.9), as well as by greater baseline number of patients with IPSS \geq 8 in our study.

 They also reported a significant difference in mean IPSSt and IPSSv for the entire group between baseline values and values after 48 months.
-The improvement of mean IPSSt between the baseline and after 48 months was attributed primarily to the reduction of mean IPSSv in the first 12 months and thr reduction of mean IPSSs in the period 12-48 months after the operation [20].
-Our study results showed a statistically significant reduction of mean IPSSv and IPSSt six and 12 months after RRP compared to the baseline values, suggesting the role of IPSSv in the improvement of mean IPSSt.
+The improvement of mean IPSSt between the baseline and after 48 months was attributed primarily to the reduction of mean IPSSv in the first 12 months and reduction of mean IPSSs in the period between 12 and 48 months after the operation [20].
+Our study results showed a statistically significant reduction of mean IPSSv and IPSSt 6 and 12 months after RRP compared to the baseline values, suggesting the role of IPSSv in the improvement of mean IPSSt.
 On the other hand, we could not estimate whether the results of IPSSs had a positive or negative impact on IPSSt after 12 months.
-The mean values of IPSSs at baseline and after 12 months were almost equal (5.1 vs. 5.5), and similar results for the same time interval were reported by Slova and Lepor [20] (4.2 vs. 4.5).
+The mean values of IPSSs at baseline and after 12 months were almost equal (5.1 vs. 5.5), and similar results for the same time interval were reported by Slova and Lepor (4.2 vs. 4.5) [20].

-After 12 months, significant LUTS improvement was observed in subgroups IPSS 8-19 and IPSS 20+, since there was a statistically significant reduction by 4.3 and 10.3 symptom units compared to baseline values.
-Other studies have also reported LUTS improvement after RRP in men with IPSS8 \geq 8 [20, 21].
-Bayoud et al. [22] analyzed RP's impact on LUTS in 804 patients and reported a significant increase of mean IPSSt after one and three months (11.1 \pm 7.1, 7.6 \pm 6.1) compared to the baseline value (5.5 \pm 6.6).
-There was no statistically significant difference between mean baseline value and after six, 12, and 24 months.
-Our study baseline means IPSSt was 9.7 ± 4.3 , and after three months, IPSSt increased 10.6 ± 4.8 with a tendency of statistically significant decrease after six and 12 months (7.4 \pm 1.8).
-This difference in decreasing tendency of mean IPSSt can be explained by very high baseline IPSSt compared to the observed study and by greater number of patients with IPSS \geq 8 in our study (49.6% vs. 34.5%).
-The authors also demonstrated a downward trend in the number of patients in IPSS > 8 subgroup as follows: 42.4%, 32.9%, 21.7%, and 17% at three, six, 12, and 24 months, respectively [22], which was also confirmed in our study: 54.8%, 35.4% and 24.1% at three, six, and 12 months, respectively.
+After 12 months, significant LUTS improvement was observed in subgroups IPSS 8-19 and IPSS 20+, since there was a statistically significant reduction of 4.3 and 10.3 symptom units compared to baseline values.
+Other studies have also reported LUTS improvement after RRP in men with IPSS8≥8 [20, 21].
+Bayoud et al. analyzed RP's impact on LUTS in 804 patients and reported a significant increase of mean IPSSt after 1 and 3 months $(11.1 \pm 7.1, 7.6 \pm 6.1)$ compared to the baseline value (5.5 ± 6.6) .
+There was not a statistically significant difference between mean baseline value and after 6, 12 and 24 months [22].
+Our study baseline means IPSSt was 9.7 ± 4.3 , and after 3 months, IPSSt increased 10.6 ± 4.8 with a tendency of statistically significant decrease after 6 and 12 months (7.4 ± 1.8) .
+This difference in decreasing tendency of mean IPSSt can be explained by very high baseline IPSSt compared to the observed study and by greater number of patients with IPSS≥8 in our study (49.6% vs. 34.5%).
+The authors also demonstrated a downward trend in number of patients in IPSS>8 subgroup as fellows: 42.4%, 32.9%, 21.7% and 17% at 3, 6, 12 and 24 months, respectively [22], which was also confirmed in our study: 54.8%, 35.4% and 24.1% at 3, 6 and 12 months, respectively.